 Annex II, Chapter XIX of the EEA Agreement provides the legal basis for standardisation within the EEA.
 Regulation 1025/2012 is of particular importance.

-New standardisation mandates are approved by the Technical Barriers to Trade (TBT) Working Group, in which Iceland, Liechtenstein and Norway participate (EEA).
+New standardisation requests are approved by the Technical Barriers to Trade (TBT) Working Group, in which Iceland, Liechtenstein and Norway participate (EEA).
 All financial and policy issues are handled by the EFTA Committee on Technical Barriers to Trade (TBT Committee).
-In this Committee that reports to the EFTA Council, all four EFTA countries participate.
+This Committee, in which all four EFTA countries participate, reports to the EFTA Council.
 Contractual and financial issues are decided by the EFTA Council.
 The annual EFTA budget for financial support to European standardisation (in the form of annual operating grants to CEN,CENELEC and ETSI, and other organisations such as ANEC and ECOS, in the form of direct contributions to the execution of mandates and other standardisation working programmes and to specific projects) amounts to approximately € 1 million.

 The EFTA countries, together with the European Commission and the three European Standardisation Organisations, are a partner in two international projects with Seconded European Standardisation Experts, one in China (SESEC) and one in India (SESEI).
 EFTA is represented by the EFTA Secretariat as a member of the Steering Committee of these projects.